cchurch/ansible-role-win-ec2/README.md

 - `win_ec2_instance_type`: Instance type for creating instances, default is `m3.medium`.
 - `win_ec2_security_group`: Name of security group to create/use for Windows instances, default is `win-ec2`.
 - `win_ec2_security_group_description`: Description for security group, default is `Security group for Ansible WinRM`.
+- `win_ec2_security_group_rules`: When creating a security group, use these rules, default only opens TCP ports 5986 and 3389.
 - `win_ec2_security_group_id`: Specify an existing security group ID instead of creating one, default uses the result of creating the security group.
 - `win_ec2_vpc_id`: VPC ID to use when creating the security group, default is no VPC.
 - `win_ec2_vpc_subnet_id`: VPC subnet ID in which to launch the instance, default is no VPC subnet.